 Monday: Headteacher Assembly

-Friday: Celebration assembly, at which individual achievements are announced
+Thursday: 'West Wycombe WOWs'- our Celebration Assembly, at which individual achievements are announced

 Assemblies are the heart of our school; a time where we come together and celebrate each other and our values.